sparrowcode/PermissionsKit/README.md

 ### List

-Native `UITableViewController` with support iPad.
-Use it with more two permissions.
-How it use:
+Native `UITableViewController` with support for the iPad.
+Use it with more than two permissions.
+An example of how it is used:

 ```swift
 let controller = SPPermissions.list([.calendar, .camera, .contacts])